-Figure 8.
-E-business deployment assessment at the process level in Misurata University using SCALE model
+Figure 5.
+E-business deployment assessment at the process level in Misurata University (Based on the SCALE model)

+In this manner, the SCALE model can be used to help identify the hurdles that have to be jumped for each dimension in each process (and sub-process) area to facilitate advancement up the SCALE model.
+This analysis can aid decision-makers in addressing key issues to ensure that change in all three dimensions advances more or less in tandem in a balanced manner.
+If this balance between the three change dimensions is not achieved, the chances of failure are significantly heightened.

+CONCLUSIONS AND IMPLICATIONS

-The application of the SCALE model at Misurata university is shown in Figure 8, with only the financial management process being at Leverage stage.
-The model allows greater differentiation of the other processes, with human resource management and student records management at the Access stage, and all others at the Start or Connect stages.
-This model can be used to help identify the hurdles that have to be jumped in each process area to facilitate advancement up the SCALE model.
-While there is evidence of awareness at senior management level of the importance of e-business systems, Misurata University faces a range of barriers to e-business deployment, which affect most process areas to some degree: (1) the lack of a clear business plan for the university that encompasses technology strategy, objectives and investment; (2) lack of consistent and standard administrative processes and procedures; (3) lack of basic network and internet connectivity; (4) lack of e-business systems and technologies; (6) cultural resistance to change and a laissez-faire management attitude.
-In line with Heeks' model, these barriers are strongly linked to all four of his key elements, but particularly, process, technology and people issues.
+While there is evidence of awareness at senior management level of the importance of e-business systems, the SCALE model has already helped identify a number of issues that must be addressed at Misurata University, which affect most process areas to some degree: (1) the lack of a clear business plan for the university that encompasses technology strategy, objectives and investment; (2) the lack of consistent and standard administrative processes and procedures; (3)

-CONCLUDING REMARKS
+the lack of basic network and internet connectivity; (4) the lack of e-business skills and knowledge; (5) the lack of training and development programs regarding e-business systems and technologies; (6) cultural resistance to change and a laissez-faire management attitude.
+In line with Heeks' model, these barriers are strongly linked to all four of his key elements, but particularly, technology, process, and people issues.

+Figure 6.
+The human resource management process at Misurata University, showing main components in the technology dimension at sub-process level.

+E-business E-business deployment in the human resource management process (SCALE model)

+Dimension Start Connect Access Leverage Enterprise

+Technology

+People >

+Process

+Figure 7.
+Level of e-business deployment at Misurata University in the human resource management process by dimension (technology/people/process)

-There are some encouraging signs of change at Misurata University.
-Development of web-portal services is in progress in the student records management and teaching and learning processes, which The Future of Entrepreneurship ISBN: 978-9963-711-27-7 will widen access to existing systems as the basic network infrastructure is upgraded and extended.
+These three dimensions of change - technology, process, and people - are key factors in enabling Misurata University to advance in its use of e-business, and these are now being studied and assessed at individual process and sub-process level, providing guidance for investment planning and appropriate action plans.
+There are already some encouraging signs of change at Misurata University.
+Development of web-portal services is in progress in the student records management and teaching and learning processes, which will widen access to existing systems as the basic network infrastructure is upgraded and extended.
 It is increasingly recognized by staff that new e-business systems are needed and that this affords the university an opportunity to move forward.
 What is now needed is a clear e-business strategy, aligned with the overall university business plan, with parallel programmes to upgrade skills and knowledge in the key process areas of the university.
 This must encompass the small IT department which needs to play a key role in the planning and delivery of new systems and technologies.
-This group already have some skills in web-site development and this is likely to be an important capability as attempts are made to provide a user friendly front-end to the range of systems currently in place, as a short to midterm solution.
+This group already have some skills in web-site development and this is likely to be an important capability as attempts are made to provide a user friendly front-end to the range of systems currently in place, as a short to mid-term solution.